-Note: The following is the second in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
-Some of these communities have since been cut into other counties.
+Note: The following is the 13th in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
+Some have since been cut into other counties.

-This article is the first in a series that will describe towns and communities, past and present, that were settled after Bulloch County was settled.
-Some of these communities have since been cut into other counties.
+Note: The following is the 12th in a series of columns that will describe towns and communities, past and present, that were settled after Bulloch County was first settled.
+Some have since been cut into other counties.

 A radio talk show recently called to ask how parents should explain school shootings to their kids.

 I recently bought a book titled, "Flatwoods and Lighterknots" by James Elders, which he calls a "cultural visit to the coastal plains of Georgia."

 Not long ago, I was driving down a long, flat stretch of highway and listening on my iPod to an interview of Billy Collins, former poet laureate of the United States, he of such soul-ripping lines as, "You will always be the bread and the knife, not to mention the crystal goblet and - somehow - the wine."
 In the interview, he kept saying things I wanted to remember, bits and pieces of sentences that I wanted to scratch out on tiny slips of paper and stuff into a phylactery and feel bouncing on my forehead as I walked through the day ...